Jail for man who slashed neighbour with chopper outside Aljunied supermarket

 For his actions, carried out before young families near an NTUC FairPrice supermarket in Aljunied in February 2018, 58-year-old Tan Kok Ann was sentenced to four-and-a-half years' jail on Friday (Mar 1).

-Of this, six months was imposed in lieu of caning, as he is over the age of 50 and cannot be caned.
+Of this, six months were imposed in lieu of caning, as he is over the age of 50 and cannot be caned.

 The court heard that Tan, who is jobless, had an undisclosed feud with retiree Tan Beng Yian, 69, who lives in his neighbourhood.